UBC-MDS/beijing_air_quality_analysis/README.md

 ## Methods

+### Sub Exploratory Questions:

+1. How does the distribution of air quality data observations look like?
+Are they normally distributed?
+2. If we splited the data into sub data sets based on time frames, will there be any overlap in the 95% confidence interval ranges of the samples?

+In order to explore the data set while answering the sub questions, we will perform further steps as below to get better understanding for the main question.

-**Data Wrangling:**
+### **Data Wrangling:**

 We will combine sub data-sets, which were collected from twelve testing locations in Beijing, into one data frame, and then split this data frame into two samples based on time frames below.

--   Sample_A: air quality data from March 2013 - February 2015
+-   time_A: air quality data from March 2013 - February 2015

--   Sample_B: air quality data from March 2015 - February 2017
+-   time_B: air quality data from March 2015 - February 2017

-New Column 'Class' will be created to classify each observation as either Sample_A or Sample_B (during exploratory data analysis)

-**Hypothesis Testing:**
+### **Hypothesis Testing:**

-Given that we have good sample size for both samples and the data points are independent, we plan to perform hypothesis testing to estimate the difference in parameters/sample estimates of two samples.
+Given that we have good sample size for both samples and the data points are independent, we will perform a hypothesis test to determine whether there is statistical evidence to indicate an improvement in PM2.5 measurements in Beijing between 2013 and year 2017.

-\- Null Hypothesis: The sample estimates of Sample_A and Sample_B are equal.
+\- Null Hypothesis($H_0$): The measurement of PM2.5 in Beijing from time_B does not show any sign of improvement comparing to time_A.
+(Point estimate of PM2.5 in time_A is equal to the point estimate of PM2.5 in time_B)

-\- Alternative Hypothesis: The sample estimates of Sample_A and Sample_B are NOT equal .
+\- Alternative Hypothesis($H_A$): The measurement of PM2.5 in Beijing
+from time_B shows an improvement comparing to time_A.
+(Point estimate of PM2.5 in time_A is **greater** than the point estimate of PM2.5 in time_B)

-We will perform exploratory data analysis steps to identify and demonstrate the unique patterns and distributions of PM2.5 data points for each sample as well as visualization to compare/contrast two samples.
-Then we will decide the suitable tests and estimators to answer our question from the exploratory steps.
+We will perform exploratory data analysis steps to identify and demonstrate the unique patterns and distributions of PM2.5 data points for time_A and time_B data sets, and then make the decision on corresponding tests and estimators to answer our inferential question from the introduction.

-**Results Interpretation:**

-We will demonstrate the results in both tables and visualization, for
-example:

-Previewing the data set by outputting top rows of the imported data frame.
+**Exploratory approaches:**

-Creating figures, such as histogram, violin plot and so forth, to visualize and compare the distribution as well as any possible outliers of two samples.
+-   Creating figures, such as histogram, boxplot plot, density plot and so forth, to visualize and contrast the distribution of time_A and time_B.
+These plots help us to spot whether the samples are normally distributed or skewed in each data set and allow us to pick the feasible estimator.

+-   Creating sub data frames, such as yearly medians/means of PM2.5 to get a general idea of the value range.

+### **Results Interpretation:**

+Demonstrations of the results will be in three forms, tabular data frame, labeled visualization as well as text explanation.

+**examples:**

+-   Outputting top rows of the imported data frame as a data set preview.

-Highlighting test statistic values and significance threshold with shaded bar plot
+-   Highlighting test statistic values and significance threshold with shaded bar plot

-Summarizing each figure with brief conclusion and providing insightful explanation for the observed characteristics in organized paragraphs.
+-   Summarizing each figure with brief conclusion and providing insightful explanation for the observed characteristics in organized paragraphs.

 ## Usage